 What are the differences between FICO Score and VantageScore?

 Now let’s focus on the differences between these two scoring models:

 Both FICO Score and VantageScore have different minimum scoring requirements.
 In order to get a FICO Score, you must have a credit account open for at least six months and have activity on a credit account (it can be the same account or a different one) in the last six months.
 As long as your credit report has at least one account showing in it, however, you can qualify for VantageScore scoring even if that account has been open for less than six months.

 Credit score versions matter

-FICO Score 10, released in 2020, is the first FICO scoring model to incorporate trended data, and the UltraFICO™ Score is the first score to consider recency and frequency of bank transactions and the consistent amount of cash on hand.
+FICO Score 10, released in 2020, is the first FICO scoring model to incorporate trended data, and the UltraFICO Score is the first to consider your bank transactions and the consistent amount of cash you typically have available.

 VantageScore 3.0 – which is still in circulation – places more weight on your overall payment history than on any other component of your score.
 But the newer VantageScore 4.0 model expands from prior versions by placing significantly more weight on your total credit usage and debt-to-credit ratio than on your payment history – and it also gives less weight to medical collections and ignores new collection accounts that are younger than six months.